Virginia Tech goes on second half run to defeat Syracuse

 Syracuse: The Orange is in deep trouble and faces the real prospect of its first losing season under coach Jim Boeheim.

-Virginia Tech returns home Saturday for a matchup against North Carolina State.
+Virginia Tech returns home for a matchup against North Carolina State on Saturday.

 The Orange have a tough rematch at Virginia on Saturday.
 The Cavaliers held the Orange to 34 points in the season opener for both teams on Nov.
 6.